janboone/department/opendag.md

 * we can spend each euro only once
 * should we spend it on education, welfare benefits, the army, health care, consumption (lower taxes)?
-* return on education is estimated to be around 15%
+* return on education is estimated to be around 15% per euro
 * what is the return on health care expenditure?
 * within health: if we face a budget, which treatments should we spend money on?